cosmos/cosmos-sdk/docs/architecture/adr-028-public-key-addresses.md

 ```

-### Account Types
+### Schema Types

-The Account Types used in various account classes SHOULD be unique for each class.
+A `typ` parameter used in `Hash` function SHOULD be unique for each account type.
-Since both public keys and accounts are serialized in the state, we propose to use the protobuf message name string.
+Since all SDK account types are serialized in the state, we propose to use the protobuf message name string.

 Example: all public key types have a unique protobuf message type similar to: